CodezPoet/code_examples/README.md

  3. I know where I am good at coding, and where I need to learn and improve.
 I am happy to do so, and looking to help each other improve, and where that is encouraged.
 4. It is appreciated if I can see code examples of the developer reviewing my code.
 I like to know what level a developer is at that is judging my code for a company.
 5. I expect a profesional demeanor, and to treat each other as professionals.
 6. Just because something isn't in the code example doesn't mean I don't know it, or that I can't learn it.
 It is hard to decide what code to add, and what not.
-I have tried to make an overview of what code level I am at.
 At the same time I have other obligations, and there is a limit to what I can do, timewise for example.
 7. Just because I do something different than you doesn't mean it is wrong or lesser than the way you code, and vice versa.
 In coding, like PHP for example, there can be different ways to do things, all can be valid, more or less.
 I adhere to coding standards like PSR and W3C.
 If the job has certain requirements or a certain way of doing things, I am happy to discuss, why a certain way was chosen, versus the way you work for example.
 Doesn't mean I am not willing to learn or adjust, just maybe that projects I worked on had a certain way of doing things.
+8. "Never good enough", or expect me know everything for the job without investing in me learning.
+You forget when I work for you I invest my time in your company too.
+Let's not waste each other's time.

 ## Table of Contents